tommyoshaw/dart_conky/README.md

 This is just for fun.

 Running a Ubuntu Container to display DART times on the desktop is a little overkill.
-If anyone wants to extend this you could use alpine linux as the base image.
+If anyone wants to extend this you could use alpine linux as the base image and keep the conkyrc outside the container image to tweak settings.

 # Usage